-STATEMENTS DECEMBER 31, 2022, 2021 AND 2020-(Continued) (Expressed in thousands of U.S. Dollars, except for share and per share data, unless otherwise stated)
+STATEMENTS DECEMBER 31, 2023, 2022 AND 2021-(Continued) (Expressed in thousands of U.S. Dollars, except for share and per share data, unless otherwise stated)

-(u) Earnings (Loss) Per Share Attributable to Common Stockholders: The Company computes earnings (loss) per share using the two-class method required for participating securities.
-The two-class method requires income available to common stockholders for the period to be allocated between common shares and participating securities based upon their respective rights to receive dividends as if all income for the period had been distributed.

-The Company's Series G Convertible Preferred Shares (Note 8) are participating securities.
+- (u) Earnings (Loss) Per Share Attributable to Common Stockholders: The Company computes earnings (loss) per share using the two-class method required for participating securities.
+The two-class method requires income available to common stockholders for the period to be allocated between common shares and participating securities based upon their respective rights to receive dividends as if all income for the period had been distributed. - The Company's Series G Convertible Preferred Shares (Note 8) are participating securities.
 Any remaining earnings would be distributed to the holders of common shares and the holders of the Series G Convertible Preferred Shares on a pro-rata basis assuming conversion of all Series G Convertible Preferred Shares into common shares.
-In September 2022, the holders of Series G Preferred Shares exercised their option to convert Series G Preferred Shares to common shares and proceeded to the conversion of all outstanding 459,286 Series G Preferred Shares into 306,190 common shares.
-As of December 31, 2022 there were no outstanding Series G Preferred Shares (459,286 shares outstanding as of December 31, 2021).
+In 2022, the holders of Series G Preferred Shares exercised their option to convert Series G Preferred Shares to common shares and proceeded to the conversion of all outstanding 459,286 Series G Preferred Shares into 306,190 common shares.
+As of December 31, 2023, and 2022, there were no outstanding Series G Preferred Shares.
 This participating security does not contractually require the holders of such shares to participate in the Company's losses.
-As such, net losses for the periods presented were not allocated to the Company's participating security.
+As such, net losses for the periods presented were not allocated to the Company's participating security. - (v) Investment in Debt Securities: The Company classifies the investments in debt securities as "held-to-maturity", "trading" or "available-for-sale", whose classification determines the respective accounting methods stipulated by ASC 320.
+Interest income for all categories of investments in securities are included in earnings.
+The debt securities that the Company has positive intent and ability to hold to maturity are classified as held-to-maturity securities and stated at amortized cost. - (w) Preferred Shares: The Company follows the provision of ASC 480 "Distinguishing Liabilities from Equity" and ASC 815 "Derivatives and Hedging" to determine the classification of preferred shares as permanent equity, temporary equity or liability.
+A share that must be redeemed upon or after an event that is not certain of occurrence is not required to be accounted for as a liability pursuant to ASC 480, once the event becomes certain to occur, that instrument should be reclassified to a liability.
+If preferred shares become mandatorily redeemable pursuant to ASC 480, the Company reclassifies at fair value from equity to a liability.
+The difference between the carrying amount and fair value is treated by the Company as a deemed dividend and charged to net income available to common stockholders.
+The guidance in ASC 260-10-S99-2 is also applicable to the reclassification of the instrument.
+That guidance states that if an equity-classified preferred stock is subsequently reclassified as a liability based on other US GAAP, the equity instrument is considered redeemed through the issuance of a debt instrument.
+As such, the Company treats the difference between the carrying amount of the preferred share in equity and the fair value of the preferred share as a dividend for earnings per share purposes.